estebancortes/Rides-Carpool-Ionic/README.md

 # Rides Carpool App

 A comprehensive ridesharing/carpooling mobile application built with Ionic 5 and Angular.
-Connect drivers and passengers for shared rides with real-time mapping, chat functionality, and booking management.
+Connect University Students from Unisangil University in roles of drivers and passengers for shared rides with real-time mapping, chat functionality, and booking management.

 **Note:** This project is no longer actively maintained.